RHyde67/UoM-SEAsian-Teensy/SEASIAN_Teensy_Readme.txt

 4. receives message and checks for Lat not equal to zero, fast blink, serial print 'Auto Pilot intializing....'
 5. Serial print 'Auto Pilot online'
-6. LED returns to steady on, setup continues
+6. LED returns to steady on, setup continues when running, single flash for telemetry, single flash for SD write, looks like dual flash under normal circumstances.